Learn

 Your current home

-Three fields plus a calculated readout:
+Three fields plus a calculated readout.

-• Estimated sale price — what you'd realistically sell for today.
+• Estimated sale price.
+What you'd realistically sell for today.

-• Remaining mortgage balance — the principal still owed.
+• Remaining mortgage balance.
+Principal still owed.

 Target home

-Four fields plus a calculated readout:
+Four fields plus a calculated readout.

-• Target home price — sticker price of the home you'd buy at today's market.
+• Target home price.
+Sticker price of the home you'd buy at today's market.

 The math: savings growth